oneapi-src/ishmem/docs/_sources/pt2pt_sync.rst

 the calling PE.
 The **ivars** objects at the calling PE may be updated by an AMO performed by a thread located within the calling PE or within another PE.
-If **nelems** is 0, the wait set is empty and this routine returns immediately.
 This routine compares each element of the **ivars** array in the wait set with the value **cmp_value** according to the comparison operator **cmp** at the calling PE.